smh53/bookfiend_frontend/README.md

   Liked it?
 Hit that star button.

 # Overview
   A frontend project for my [Bookfiend](https://github.com/smh53/Bookfiend) project.
 Designed with Angular (16.2.0).
-Used Material Design components for Angular
+Used Material Design components

  # Usage